rishvanth-kp/its_a_scam/doc/content/10x_gex.md

 gene and the columns correspond to a cell.
 Each element of the matrix represents the count assigned to a specific gene for a specific cell.

-STARsolo stores the count matrices withing a folder labeled `{output_prefix}_Solo.out`.
+STARsolo stores the count matrices within a folder labeled `{output_prefix}_Solo.out`.
 This folder contains a sub-folder for each `soloFeatures` specified, each of which contain a sub-folder called `raw` and `filtered`.